0xtengu/workshops/linux_rootkits/ftrace.md

    Defense: You would need to hook `sys_read` or the specific file operations for the tracefs filesystem to hide these entries.

-   Defense: You would need to hook `sys_read` or the specific file operations for the tracefs filesystem to hide these entries.

 3. TAINTED KERNEL
    Loading an unsigned module sets the "Taint" flag.